 As we begin this stage of our journey, we are focused on building strong connections with our constituency and expanding our multi-denominational partnerships in Christian higher education so together we can advance God’s Kingdom by preparing competent Christian leaders for Spirit-empowered life and ministry.

-In 2020 Horizon will be moving to a brand-new facility, debt-and mortgage-free, investing our equity as the first major installment of an endowment fund to grow as a source of sustainable revenue in order to help our college thrive into the indefinite future.
+In 2021 Horizon has moved to a brand-new facility, investing our equity as the first major installment of an endowment fund to grow as a source of sustainable revenue in order to help our college thrive into the indefinite future.